Tissue (biology): Phloem

-Phloem is an equally important plant tissue as it also is part of the 'plumbing system' of a plant.
+Phloem is an equally important plant tissue as it is also part of the 'plumbing system' of a plant.
 Primarily, phloem carries dissolved food substances throughout the plant.
-This conduction system is composed of sieve-tube member and companion cells, that are without secondary walls.
+This conduction system is composed of sieve-tube member and companion cells, which are without secondary walls.
 The parent cells of the vascular cambium produce both xylem and phloem.
-This usually also includes fibers, parenchyma and ray cells.
+This usually also includes fibers, parenchyma, and ray cells.
 Sieve tubes are formed from sieve-tube members laid end to end.
 The end walls, unlike vessel members in xylem, do not have openings.
 The end walls, however, are full of small pores where cytoplasm extends from cell to cell.
 These porous connections are called sieve plates.
 In spite of the fact that their cytoplasm is actively involved in the conduction of food materials, sieve-tube members do not have nuclei at maturity.
 It is the companion cells that are nestled between sieve-tube members that function in some manner bringing about the conduction of food.
 Sieve-tube members that are alive contain a polymer called callose, a carbohydrate polymer, forming the callus pad/callus, the colourless substance that covers the sieve plate.
 Callose stays in solution as long as the cell contents are under pressure.
 Phloem transports food and materials in plants upwards and downwards as required.

 Animal tissue

 Animal tissues are grouped into four basic types: connective, muscle, nervous, and epithelial.
-Collections of tissues joined in units to serve a common function compose organs.
+Organs are formed by the functional grouping together of two or more different tissue types.
 While most animals can generally be considered to contain the four tissue types, the manifestation of these tissues can differ depending on the type of organism.
 For example, the origin of the cells comprising a particular tissue type may differ developmentally for different classifications of animals.
 Tissue appeared for the first time in the diploblasts, but modern forms only appeared in triploblasts.

 The epithelium in all animals is derived from the ectoderm and endoderm (or their precursor in sponges), with a small contribution from the mesoderm, forming the endothelium, a specialized type of epithelium that composes the vasculature.
 By contrast, a true epithelial tissue is present only in a single layer of cells held together via occluding junctions called tight junctions, to create a selectively permeable barrier.
 This tissue covers all organismal surfaces that come in contact with the external environment such as the skin, the airways, and the digestive tract.
 It serves functions of protection, secretion, and absorption, and is separated from other tissues below by a basal lamina.

 The connective tissue and the muscular are derived from the mesoderm.
 The nervous tissue is derived from the ectoderm.